seba1rx/tabmanager/README.md

 A cookie (TABMANAGER_TABID) sent with each request

-The PHP backend (TabManager) reads this cookie to isolate $_SESSION data per tab.
+The PHP backend (TabManager class) reads this cookie to isolate $_SESSION data per tab.

 🪄 Usage
 1. Include the Bootstrap File